Sodium dodecyl sulfate: Miscellaneous applications

 SLS is used in an improved technique for preparing brain tissues for study by optical microscopy.
 The technique, which has been branded as CLARITY, was the work of Karl Deisseroth and coworkers at Stanford University, and involves infusion of the organ with an acrylamide solution to bind the macromolecules of the organ (proteins, nucleic acids, etc.), followed by thermal polymerization to form a "brain–hydrogel" (a mesh interspersed throughout the tissue to fix the macromolecules and other structures in space), and then by lipid removal using SDS to eliminate light scattering with minimal protein loss, rendering the tissue quasi-transparent.

 Along with sodium dodecylbenzene sulfonate and Triton X-100, aqueous solutions of SDS are popular for dispersing or suspending nanotubes, such as carbon nanotubes.

 Other uses

 SLS has been proposed as a potentially effective topical microbicide, for intravaginal use, to inhibit and possibly prevent infection by various enveloped and non-enveloped viruses such as the herpes simplex viruses, HIV, and the Semliki Forest virus.

 Liquid membranes formed from SDS in water have been demonstrated to work as unusual particle separators.
 The device acts as a reverse filter, allowing large particles to pass while capturing smaller particles.

 Production

+Dodecyl alcohol is sulfated using sulfur trioxide.
+The reaction proceeds by initial formation of the pyrosulfate:

+Several million tons are produced annually.